-The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors, in all cases at least ten minutes warning will be given.

-Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning.

-When the five minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane.
-Any car which does not have all its wheels fully fitted at the five minute signal must start the race from the back of the grid or the pit lane.
-Under these circumstances a marshal holding a yellow flag will prevent the car (or cars) from leaving the grid until all cars able to do so have crossed the red flag line.

-When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given taking all equipment with them.
+- The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors, in all cases at least ten minutes warning will be given. - Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 163) When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane or on the grid during a further race suspension.
+Any car which does not have all its wheels fully fitted at the three minute signal must start the race from the back of the grid or the pit lane.
+Under these circumstances a marshal holding a yellow flag will prevent the car (or cars) from leaving the grid until all cars able to do so have crossed the red flag line. - At some point after the three minute signal, which will be dependent upon the expected lap time, any cars between the red flag line and the leader, in addition to any lapped cars between cars on the lead lap, will be waved off to complete a further lap, without overtaking, and join the line of cars behind the safety car. - When the one minute signal is shown all team personnel must leave the grid by the time the 15 second signal is given taking all equipment with them.
 If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
-In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind.

-The race will be resumed behind the safety car when the green lights are illuminated.
-The safety car will enter the pits after one lap unless team personnel are still clearing the grid or a further incident occurs necessitating another intervention.
+In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 165) The race will be resumed behind the safety car when the green lights are illuminated.
+The safety car will enter the pits after one lap unless: - all cars are not yet in a line behind the safety car; - team personnel are still clearing the grid; - a further incident occurs necessitating another intervention.

-When the green lights are illuminated the safety car will leave the grid with all cars following, in the order they stopped behind the red flag line, no more than 5 car lengths apart.
-Soon after the last car in line behind the safety car passes the end of the pit lane the pit exit light will be turned green, any car in the pit lane may then enter the track and join the line of cars behind the safety car.
+When the green lights are illuminated the safety car will leave the grid with all cars following no more than 5 car lengths apart.
+Soon after the last car in line behind the safety car passes the end of the pit lane